vivianblanco-tech/device-flow/docs/PHASE_1_COMPLETE.md

 ## Summary

-Phase 1 of the Laptop Tracking System has been successfully completed.
+Phase 1 of Align has been successfully completed.
 All database models have been implemented following TDD principles, with comprehensive test coverage and corresponding database migrations.

 ## What Was Accomplished